brittanyrw/Periodic-Table-of-Broadway/README.md

 ## Information
 * A Broadway version of the periodic table of musicals that have performed on Broadway and Off-Broadway.
-* Frontend build with Vue.js 3
+* Frontend built with Vue.js 3
-* Using [Contentful](https://www.contentful.com/) for the content management